eighdiaung/vicsek-flocking-with-obstacles/README.md

-# Vicsek Flocking with Obstacles
+# Vicsek Flocking with and without Obstacles

 Simulation of the Vicsek model with and without obstacle avoidance.